More Pages Indexed = More Visitors = More Revenue

 How to get indexed quickly

 Max.
-100 links per page – Google and other search engines have problems following all the links on a page if they find more than 100 links on a single page.
+100 links per page – Google and other search engines have problems following all the different links on a page if they find more than 100 links on a single page.
 If you have large pages on your website it is best to try to split those pages into multiple smaller pages.

 Use Sitemaps – You should always link from your homepage to your sitemap to ensure that they are all crawled much faster.